rhysc25/CamEngUniNotes/Year 2/2P3/EntropyInMaterials.md

 $U=\sum \frac{1}{2}m_iv_v^2$ + rotational kinetic energy
 $\Rightarrow U=U(T)$

-For a reversible transformation of an ideal piston at constant temperature: $TdS=pdV$
+For a reversible transformation of an ideal piston at constant temperature: $TdS=dU + pdV$ Because the gas is ideal, we know that a change in volume $dV$ alone would not change the internal energy, hence: $TdS=pdV$

 In an ideal gas, because the particles do not interact with each other, the way to distribute the velocities is independent of the way to distribute positions.
 $\Omega = \Omega_v \times \Omega_c$, the possible ways to distribute velocities and the possible ways to distribute positions repectively